Specific types behavior¶

 Dumper works similarly and produces dict (or list).

-See Supported model kinds for exact list of supported model.
+See Supported model kinds for exact list of supported models.